Bridiro/glyphr/README.md

 ## Features:
 - User defined callback to completely abstract the library.
-- Tool inside the library to generate the bitmap.
 - RLE encoding to keep it lightweight.
 - Some others but I'm lazy right now.